ssec/sift/doc/source/auto_update_mode.rst

 times are sufficiently recent but change the colour to red when there is significant delay.

-To run MTG-SIFT in *Auto Update Mode* according settings must be added to the application configuration, see :ref:`auto_update_mode_activation`.
+To run SIFT in *Auto Update Mode* according settings must be added to the application configuration, see :ref:`auto_update_mode_activation`.

 Since in auto update mode no files are load interactively a *Catalogue* must